 The Office of Admissions requires the following from transfer or visiting applicants:

 Admission as a transfer student is very competitive, and first consideration is given to applicants who have performed extremely well in their law school careers.
 Transfer applicants must have completed the equivalent of the first year of law school and all or most of the Law Center's first-year required courses (Torts, Property, Contracts, Criminal Law, Civil Procedure, Constitutional Law, Legal Research, and Legal Writing.)
 Transfer applicants may transfer a maximum of 30 semester hours of credit, with hours rather than grades noted on your final UH Law Center transcript.
-Transfer applications will not be considered with fewer than 22 graded hours. **Transfers are allowed only in the Fall semester.
+Transfer credit will not be awarded for any course in which the student has earned lower than a “C.” Transfer applications will not be considered with fewer than 22 graded hours.

 Students in good standing at another ABA-accredited law school may apply to visit the UH Law Center and apply any earned credits toward degree requirements at their home school.
 Current UH Law Center students have first priority at registration, and visiting students should submit primary and alternate course selections to their home school when seeking approval of potential credits.
 Visiting students are not permitted to register for first-year courses, and they must arrange their financial aid through their home school via a consortium agreement arranged through the Office of Admissions.
 Special provisions may apply to students who attend other Houston-area law schools.